crosswalk-project/crosswalk-website/README.md

 wiki](https://github.com/crosswalk-project/crosswalk-website/wiki).

 However, this hook has to be manually added to the github project for
-crosswalk: the built-in web hooks available via github
+crosswalk-website: the built-in web hooks available via github
 <em>Settings</em> cannot be set up to respond to gollum wiki events.

-### Adding the hook to the crosswalk github project
+### Adding the hook to the crosswalk-website github project

 The JSON data to required for configuring the hook looks like this: